CodeByVamsiKrishna/weather-application/README.md

 A Weather Forecast Application built using Python, Tkinter, Requests, and OpenWeatherMap API.

-The application allows users to enter a city name and view:
+The application allows users to enter a city name and also detect the location(ip address of internet provider but not user) and view:

 * Temperature
 * Humidity